 William knew this area better than they did however, and he also knew that there were dangers lurking in these rocks that he had seen the Natives struggle with every day.

 In some respects William had actually hoped that some of the prisoners would turn on him as it would make it easier for him to get through these cliffs.
 The monsters that lurked in them had a real taste for human flesh, so much so that the Natives still lost several of their number to every year.
 William would have been perfectly happy to lose all of the prisoners except for Sarah.
 Though he didn’t know much about her.
-In the entire time she had been locked up, she never once shared with him what she had been found guilty of.
+In fact in the entire time she had been locked up, she never once shared with him what she had been found guilty of.
 William had nevertheless found her more understanding than any of the other prisoners.
 It seemed doubtful however that she would ever trust him again.

 Little did they know however that William was luring them into a trap.
 At the end of the passage was a ditch that led to a cave.